Folic Acid precautions

 Team RightWay

 FOLIC ACID is the synthetic form of nature's folate.It is not natural to the body and is not active until the body converts it into the natural folate form.
 This conversion is limited to just a certain amount per meal and per day.
 About 200 mcg per meal and 600 mcg per day.
 Above these amounts, the synthetic folic acid remains in the bloodstream in it's unmetabolized, UMFA, synthetic form.
 One of the known facts about UMFA is that it suppresses an immune factor called Natural Killer, NK, Cells.
-These cells are necessary to protect the body against cancer development an disease causing viruses.
+These cells are necessary to protect the body against cancer development and disease causing viruses.

 To add support to the article on Folic Acid, copied next are results from a 5 year review study of research published in 2018.
 These results highlight the significance of proper vitamin usage, dosages, forms, and synergistic combinations for Folic Acid on cancer risk.